Marketing ROI Calculator

 How Can You Properly Value Your Assist Channels?

-The solution lies in moving beyond simplistic last-click reporting and adopting a more holistic multi-touch attribution [blocked] strategy.
+The solution lies in moving beyond simplistic last-click reporting and adopting a more holistic multi-touch attribution strategy.
 This involves using models that distribute credit across all touchpoints in the customer journey.

 1. Adopt a Multi-Touch Attribution Model